-Grapes are often ignored in home gardens, and yet are one of the most widely produced fruit in the world—as well as beautifully ornamental plants.
-We have plenty of tips for growing grapes in your own backyard.
+Grapes are often ignored in home gardens, and yet are one of the most widely produced fruit in the world—not to mention a beautifully ornamental plant.

 Make sure you purchase grape vines from a reputable nursery.
 Vigorous, 1-year-old plants are best.
 Smaller, sometimes weaker, 1-year-old plants are often held over by the nursery to grow another year and are then sold as 2-year-old stock.
 Obtain certified virus-free stock when possible.

 Eager to get started?
 We have plenty of tips for growing grapes in your backyard!